kjschmidlab/GGoutlieR/paper/paper.md

 ### Outlier identification

-For demonstration, we used the genotypic data and passport data of the global barley landrace collection with 1,661 accessions from the IPK genebank (CITATION).
+For demonstration, we used the genotypic data and passport data of the global barley landrace collection with 1,661 accessions from the IPK genebank [@milner2019genebank; @konig2020bridge].
 The full analysis of the barley data set with `GGoutlieR` is available in the vignette (GITLAB_LINK).
 The outlier analysis was done with the function `ggoutlier`.
 The function `summary_ggoutlier` was then used to obtain a summary table of outliers by taking the output of `ggoutlier`.